yasir2000/openwrt-oldwiki-md/OpenVPNHowTo.rst

 == Wrap Up ==
 If your setup did not work then it is time to start reading the quite excellent OpenVPN documentation.
 The #openvpn channel on Freenode is also quite helpful.

 If your setup is working fine then the only remaining step is to automate the startup of the OpenVPN server on the OpenWRT machine.
-To this end create the following file and '''make sure it is executable (chmod +x /etc/init.d/S46openvpn)''':
+To this end create the following file:

-/etc/init.d/S46openvpn:
+{{{/etc/init.d/S46openvpn:}}}
 {{{
 #!/bin/sh